daovorge/GADS-22-NYC/07_Feature_Model_Selection_Regularization/README.md

 ###June 24th 2015

 ###Objectives for this class:
- *
+ * Continue to define and identify aspects of model selection and feature selection
+ * Define regularization, under-fitting and over-fitting (Bias and Variance)
+ * Identify ways of controlling model fit, using regularization
+ * Identify the 2 main regression algorithms that utilize regularisation in different ways
  * To work through an iPython notebook to illustrate under-fitting and over-fitting
  * To code along and develop an iPython notebook to find an optimal solution to the Africa Soil Ph problem using a brute force approach.
+Controlling over-fitting will be a feature of this exercise
+ * Set homework

 ###Class Agenda
  - Class Open